technicat/TootSDK/FORK.md

 ## Account

-- avatarUrl is optional to accomodate Mitra accounts that have no avatar set (makes sense in general, better nil than an invalid or empty url string).
+- avatar is optional to accomodate Mitra
+- header is optional to accomodate Pixelfed

 ## Relationship